How to Run 10+ Playwright Agents on One Logged-In Browser

 ```

 No long-running browser process, no Xvfb, no service.
 Each agent gets full isolation with its own browser.
-Use this for friendlier sites and reach for the CDP pattern only when sites with stricter automation checks start flagging your sessions.
+Use this on the friendly end of the spectrum and reach for the CDP pattern only when you genuinely need one shared, persistent, real-user-style browser.

 * * *

-Even when the browser fingerprint is clean, rate limits still apply at the IP level.
+Even on a clean setup, rate limits still apply at the IP level.
 A few patterns that help.

 async function runAgentsStaggered<T>(